VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 <details>
     <summary>Solution</summary>
-Compared to the High-Level-Dropper, you can see that the medium-level dropper **no longer imports** the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread, and WaitForSingleObject from kernel32.dll.
+Compared to the Win32 dropper, you can see that the native dropper **no longer imports** the Windows APIs VirtualAlloc, WriteProcessMemory, CreateThread, and WaitForSingleObject from kernel32.dll.
 This was expected and is correct.
 <p align="center">
 <img width="729" alt="image" src="https://user-images.githubusercontent.com/50073731/235374656-117e0468-cd4d-4832-afb7-599cf94d2f1b.png">
 </p>